 As you age, it is common to develop cataracts, which consist of a clouding of your eye’s lens.
 Cataract surgery is performed to treat this condition.
-During the procedure, cataract surgeon in Edison, NJ, Dr. Hitesh K. Patel will remove your eye’s cloudy lens and replace it with an artificial lens, called an intraocular lens (IOL), in order to restore your eye’s focusing power.
+During the procedure, Edison cataract surgeon, Dr. Hitesh K. Patel will remove your eye’s cloudy lens and replace it with an artificial lens, called an intraocular lens (IOL), in order to restore your eye’s focusing power.

 Cataract surgery is generally performed on an outpatient basis.
 Dr. Patel will use a local or topical anesthetic to numb the region and eliminate any pain you may otherwise experience.
 The skin near your eye will be cleansed, and Dr. Patel will make a small incision in your eye.
 An ultrasound technique will break up the cataract so that it can be removed from your eye via suction, and an IOL will be inserted into your eye to replace your natural lens.

 Dr. Patel often performs limbal relaxing incisions during cataract procedures in order to reduce astigmatism at the time of the surgery.
 Cataract surgery is a primary focus of Dr. Patel’s practice, and he has extensive experience treating more severe and advanced forms of the condition.

 After surgery, Dr. Patel will place a protective covering over your eye.
 It is important to wear this covering whenever you sleep for approximately one week following your procedure.
 Dr. Patel will also provide you with eye drops which you must apply several times a day for the first few weeks of recovery.
 It is important to wear sunglasses whenever you are in bright light to protect your eye while it heals.

 For the first week of recovery, you will need to avoid:

 - Allowing water to splash into your eye – keep your eye closed while showering to avoid infection

 - Allowing dust particles to enter your eye – this might cause an infection